gustavlan/final-project/README.md

      - Macro Market Timing
      - Macro-Only Strategy
    - Click **Run Backtest**.
-   - View the output, which includes cumulative returns and risk-adjusted metrics like Jensen's Alpha and the Treynor Ratio, along with an interactive Plotly chart comparing the strategies.
+   - View the output, which includes cumulative returns and risk-adjusted metrics (such as Jensen's Alpha and the Treynor Ratio), along with an interactive Plotly chart comparing the strategies.

 ## Running Tests